SeanAlpaca818/Advanced-Database-Systems/README.md

 | RW/WW Cycle Detection | test18, test21, test22 |
 | All Sites Failure | test23, test24 |
 | Transaction Waiting | test25 |

+## Data Initialization & Site Failure Behavior

+- In `src/site_manager.py`, each site builds its own copy of the data it should host, and every `xi` starts at `10 * i`.
+Versions are tracked independently at each site, so snapshot metadata is local to that site.
+- When a site fails (`Site.fail`), it simply records the outage; on recovery (`Site.recover`) every replicated variable is marked unreadable until a new committed write arrives.
+This models the requirement that a site loses its snapshot metadata while down, forcing transactions to wait for a fresh write before trusting that replica again.